fermmm/group-date/README.md

 This is useful when you want to run the database in another server or you have a managed database service like AWS Neptune so you don't need to run the database.
 You need to change the .env file for this setup.

-Only run the database (for production):
+### Only run the database (for production):

 ```
 npm run database-only
 ```

 This is useful if you want to run the database in one server and the application logic in another one.
-This process makes some basic database backups every day, week and month, could be an alternative to a managed database service.
+This command starts the database and a node.js application that schedules database backups every day, week, month and at exit (same than npm start).
+Could be an alternative to a managed database service.

-Run the tests (optionally with coverage or in watch mode):
+### Run the tests (optionally with coverage or in watch mode):

 ```
 npm run test